tyleryouk/00os-origin/1000xbrain/parameters/rules/dev-mode/system-wide.md

 When the `dev-mode: rules-workflow @parameters/rules/dev-mode-system-wide.mdc` message-command is received, 1000xdev will:

 1. **Initialize Developer Mode**: Enter or remain in Developer Mode with the 💻 1000xdev [rules-workflow] indicator
-2. **Analyze System-Wide Plan**: Review the comprehensive implementation plan from the planning folder
+2. **Analyze System-Wide Plan**: Review the following planning-folder-files in order:
+README.md
+implementation-progress.md
+context-files (all context-files)
+implementation-files (all implementation-files)
+tool-call-cheatsheet.md
 3. **Create Implementation Progress Tracking**: Set up tracking for cross-component changes
 4. **Execute Coordinated Changes**: Implement changes across multiple components in a coordinated sequence
 5. **Verify System-Wide Integrity**: Test the entire system's functionality after changes